 Hopefully this article has shed some light on the options available to you.
 If it has, or you have further questions related to this, please do comment below so we can help – we love to hear your thoughts or even see photos of experiences you’ve had with different nozzle sizes.

 And if you need some filament you can rely on for those really intricate prints, why not order a free sample of our PLA or ABS?
-No seriously, it’s free with free shipping.
+No seriously, it’s free with free UK shipping.
 You’ve got nothing to lose.